Great Railway Journeys: Great Little Railways

 In 1983, the BBC made a further series on rail travel entitled Great Little Railways, this time exclusively featuring narrow gauge railways.
 This series relied on narrators rather than presenters who appeared on camera.
-In some cases, the narrator did not partake in the train journey, and simply recited the writing of that episode's producer.
+In some cases, the narrator did not partake in the train journey, and read the writing of that episode's producer.

 Great British Railway Journeys

-In January 2010 BBC Two broadcast Great British Railway Journeys, a documentary with similar basic idea to Great Railway Journeys but with a different format.
+From January 2010, BBC Two broadcast Great British Railway Journeys, a documentary with a similar idea to Great Railway Journeys but a different format.

-Journeys are mainly focused on Great Britain, and is presented by the ex-politician and broadcaster Michael Portillo.
-The first series detailed four railway journeys following an 1840 Bradshaw's guide, split into a run of 20 separate episodes.
-The first series proved a success and a second series followed a year later in January 2011.
-A third series followed in January 2012, including five episodes on railways in Ireland.
+Journeys are mainly focused on Great Britain, but occasionally venturing onto railways in Ireland under the title Great British Railway Journeys Goes to Ireland.
+The programmes are presented by the ex-politician and broadcaster Michael Portillo.
+The first series detailed four railway journeys following an 1840 Bradshaw's Guide, split into a run of 20 separate episodes.
+A second series followed a year later.

-A fourth series aired in January 2013, also with 25 episodes, with the last five episodes focused again on railways in Ireland.
-A fifth series following in January 2014 with 20 episodes, making a total airing of 115 episodes across the five series.

-By the middle of 2021, 13 series have been made, totalling 245 episodes.
+By 2024, 15 series had been made, totalling 275 episodes.

 Great Continental Railway Journeys

-From 2012, BBC Two has also broadcast series of Great Continental Railway Journeys, a documentary with the same idea as Great British Railway Journeys, also presented by Portillo.
-It detailed railway journeys in mainland Europe, following a 1913 Bradshaw's guide to European rail travel.
+From 2012, BBC Two also broadcast series of Great Continental Railway Journeys, documentaries with the same idea as Great British Railway Journeys, also presented by Portillo.
+It follows railway journeys in mainland Europe, following a 1913 Bradshaw's guide to European rail travel.